7 Strong Ways Coaches Can Prioritize Athlete Mental Health

 - Communication and team cohesion

-These can be tracked just like physical stats can, so coaches know what’s working (or not) over time.
+These can be tracked just like physical stats, so coaches know how an athlete is progressing over time.

 - Is a player more withdrawn?